openebs-archive/openebs-docs/docs/ugcstor.md

   This field  represents how the data will be written to the disks on a given pool instance on a node.
 Supported values are `striped` or `mirrored`.

-  Note: In OpenEBS, the pool instance do not extend beyond a node.
-The replication happens at volume level but not at pool level.
+  Note: In OpenEBS, the pool instance does not extend beyond a node.
+The replication happens at volume level but not at the pool level.
 See [volumes and pools relationship](/docs/next/cstor.html#relationship-between-cstor-volumes-and-cstor-pools) in cStor for a deeper understanding.

 - `blockDeviceList`

-  Select the list of unclaimed blockDevice CRs in each participating nodes and enter them under `blockDeviceList`.
+  Select the list of selected unclaimed blockDevice CRs which are unmounted and does not contain a filesystem in each participating nodes and enter them under `blockDeviceList`.

   To get the list of blockDevice CRs, use `kubectl get blockdevice -n openebs`.

-  You must enter all the unclaimed blockDevice CRs manually together from the selected nodes.
+  You must enter all selected blockDevice CRs manually together from the selected nodes.

   When the `poolType` = `mirrored` , ensure the blockDevice CRs selected from each node are in even number.
 The data is striped across mirrors.
 For example, if 4x1TB blockDevice are selected on `node1`, the raw capacity of the pool instance of `cstor-disk-pool` on `node1` is 2TB.

-  When the `pooltype` = `striped` the number of blockDevice CRs from each node can be in any number, the data is striped across each blockDevice.
+  When the `poolType` = `striped` the number of blockDevice CRs from each node can be in any number, the data is striped across each blockDevice.
 For example, if 4x1TB blockDevices are selected on `node1`, the raw capacity of the pool instance of `cstor-disk-pool` on that `node1` is 4TB.

-  The number of selected blockDevice CRs across nodes need not be same.
+  The number of selected blockDevice CRs across nodes need not be the same.
 Unclaimed blockDevice CRs can be added to the pool spec dynamically as the used capacity gets filled up.

 - `type`